Why is sales enablement important?

 A sound sales enablement strategy will pay keen attention to sales manager skills development and ensure that they are supporting the organization’s strategy on a daily basis, especially through an ability (and willingness) to effectively coach sales reps.

-Example: Coaching the coaches.
+Example: Create stronger coaches.

 Sales enablement can improve the performance of new sales managers (and their respective teams) in a few ways.